CovertLab/wcEcoli/docs/create-pyenv.md

       runtime_library_dirs = /usr/local/opt/openblas/lib
       ```

-   To link numpy to Accelerate, create a `~/.numpy-site.cfg` file like
+   To link numpy to Accelerate (when ready), create a `~/.numpy-site.cfg` file
-   this (or go without the file since Accelerate is now the default),
+   like this (or go without the file if Accelerate becomes the default),
    and remember to run `pip install <<packages>> --no-binary numpy` in the
    pip-install steps below.